-Issue: All mines assessed are implementing a critical control identification and management process.
-It was identified that some mines did not have a clearly documented plan for implementation and integration into the existing safety management system and did not have clearly defined criteria for critical control selection.
+Issue: Several mines assessed were implementing a critical control identification and management process.
+It was identified that some mines did not have a documented plan for implementation and integration into the existing Safety Management System and did not define criteria for the critical control selection.

-Response: The International Council on Mining & Metals (ICMM) provides guidance on the implementation of critical control management (CCM) systems.
-This guidance advises that, "a successful CCM process will have monitoring and reporting components embedded into business-asusual operations, this includes integrating scheduled verification activities and reporting into current maintenance and inspection systems".
+Response: The International Council on Mining and Metals (ICMM) provides guidance on the implementation of critical control management (CCM) systems.
+This guidance advises that, 'a successful CCM process will have monitoring and reporting components embedded into business-asusual operations, this includes integrating scheduled verification activities and reporting into current maintenance and inspection systems'.7